The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

-I was honored to be invited by Prof. Jiaxing Zhang to give an academic talk titled “Two Dark Clouds Over Agents: Real-time Interaction with Environments, Learning from Experience” at the Lion Rock Artificial Intelligence Laboratory on September 4.
-Today I’m sharing the slides and video for your reference and discussion.
+I was honored to be invited by Prof. Jiaxing Zhang to give an academic talk titled “The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience” at Lion Rock AI Lab on September 4.
+Today I’m sharing the slides and video of this talk for your reference and discussion.

 Talk Materials